By Kara-Leah Grant

 It shows up in your experiences of relating to other people, in your job or career, or in your body.

 For me, finding the truth of my life meant turning inwards, going into my heart, seeing what was truly there, what truly happening, how I truly felt.
 And then expressing that truth, moment to moment – although not all of it to everybody.
-Discernment is also a vital part of Satya, understanding what aspect of truth to express when.
+Discernment is also a vital part of Satya, understanding what aspect of truth to express, and when.
 Sometimes Satya calls for us to remain silent too.

 I found great liberation in this turning inward – yes there was pain and hurt, but there was also a sense of freedom, of letting go, of surrendering.
 I suspect Satya will continue to have a huge impact in my life in the coming weeks as I let go, once and for all, of the lies my life was built on, being kind and forgiving to myself as I do.